Athletics and College

 The NCAA Eligibility Center ensures that a student-athlete is academically clear to compete in intercollegiate sports at the Division I or II level.
 If you are interested in playing sports at a Division I or II school, it is your responsibility to be sure the NCAA Eligibility Center has the documents it needs to certify you; this determination is typically done at the end of the junior year.
 These documents include:

-1 Your completed registration on the NCAA Eligibility Center website and $75 fee (fee waivers are available; speak with one of the college counselors for details);
+1. Your completed registration on the NCAA Eligibility Center website and $80 fee (fee waivers are available; speak with one of the college counselors for details)

-For students starting college in the fall of 2016 and beyond who are considering participating in athletics at a Division I program, new requirements are in place.
-Click here to view them.
+For students starting college in the fall of 2018 or later who are considering participating in athletics at a Division I program, click here to view the requirements.
 If you'd like to work on your NCAA Core Course GPA, please click here for a Division I and/or Division II worksheets.

 Current students who would like to have a transcript release form on file should pick up this form from the College Counseling Office.
 We must have this signed form on file in order to send out transcripts, schedules, test scores, etc. Once on file, College Counseling will communicate with parents via email each time a transcript is requested.
 If you have questions about this form, please see the College Counseling Office.

 Q: Why do I need to register and be certified?

 A: If you intend to participate in Division I or II athletics as a freshman, you must register with and be certified as eligible by the NCAA Initial-Eligibility Eligibility Center.
 Initial eligibility certification pertains only to whether you meet the NCAA requirements for participation in Division I or II athletics and has no bearing on your admission to a particular Division I or II institution.